 She has been asking about it almost daily for weeks and finally we’re making it happen, a camp out for just Brenna and me.
 I liked what I saw last week motorcycling around Little Jacks Creek so that’s where we are headed with hot dogs, marshmallows and our best hiking flip-flops.

-When Jessica’s and Kayla’s weekend flight to Cabo was cancelled (mechanical issues) it put the kibosh on mine and Brenna’s coterminous camping plans.
+When her mom and sister’s weekend flight to Cabo was cancelled (mechanical issues) it put the kibosh on mine and Brenna’s coterminous camping plans.
 Brenna handled it with aplomb.

 “Fine!
 I’m not camping.”

 A walk to McDonald’s put her in a more amenable mood.
 A few days later the rest of the family has departed and Brenna and I are down the road toward Little Jacks Creek, part of the rugged Owyhee Canyonlands.¹

 I notice roadside fences fully engulfed in tumbleweeds and think Brenna might be curious to see them up close but some imaginary purpose sends her running instead to the empty horizon as soon as we pull to the side of the highway.